-- Meet all prior requirements listed above - Complete Professional Education courses with a grade of C or higher - Complete student teaching with a grade of C or higher - Pass the edTPA as required by the State of Illinois
+- Meet all prior requirements listed above. - Complete professional education courses with a grade of C or better. - Complete student teaching with a grade of C or better. - Pass the edTPA as required by the state of Illinois.

 Requirements for Professional Educator Licensure